Don't Toy with Me, Miss Nagatoro: Plot

 Nagatoro takes part in a judo tournament and makes Senpai promise that if she defeats her rival, Orihara, he will give her a kiss.
 Senpai thinks she is teasing him, but she insists she is being serious.
 So, Senpai makes a promise of his own: if he scores first at his mock university entrance exam, he will confess to Nagatoro.
 In the cram school, Senpai's schoolmate, Machida, is jealous of Senpai and Nagatoro's relationship and makes a bet with him: whoever scores lower at the exam will have to pose nude for the other.
-Sometime later, Senpai undertakes his exam and goes to the tournament to cheer for Nagatoro, who manages to defeat Orihara.
+Sometime later, Senpai takes his exam and goes to the tournament to cheer for Nagatoro, who manages to defeat Orihara.
 Despite failing to score first at the exam, Senpai confesses to Nagatoro anyway, and they officially become a couple.
 Not long after, they share their promised kiss.

 However, Machida, having lost her bet with Senpai, poses nude for him in his art class.
 Nagatoro later asks Senpai what he drew, and he lies that it was nothing important.
 Suspicious, Nagatoro takes a look at his drawing of Machida, and Senpai scolds her for looking without permission.
 The next day, Nagatoro starts avoiding Senpai and breaks down crying while telling her friends what happened.
 Senpai rushes to her home to apologize, and after he promises to never lie to her again, the two reconcile.

-After the rest of the year goes without problems, Senpai graduates from the school and moves to Tokyo, though he returns to celebrate Nagatoro's birthday.
+After the rest of the year goes by without problems, Senpai graduates from the school and moves to Tokyo, though he returns to celebrate Nagatoro's birthday.
 After learning of her plans to move to Tokyo once she graduates, Senpai proposes she move in with him, which she accepts.